 I've spent half a century (yikes) writing for radio and print—mostly print.
 I hope to be still tapping the keys as I take my last breath.

 What possesses parents to saddle their offspring with bizarre names?
-Do they think it’s character-building to call their child Axelgrease or Tyrannosaurus Rex?
+Do they think it’s character-building to call a child Axelgrease or Tyrannosaurus Rex?
 It just opens them up for ridicule at an early age and that can leave psychological scars.

-Psychology professor Dr. Jean Twenge investigated the phenomenon of peculiar names and found parents saying things like “Different is good” or, “I want him to stand out.”
+Psychology professor Dr. Jean Twenge investigated the phenomenon of peculiar names and found parents saying things like “Different is good” or “I want him to stand out.”

 How Do You Spell That?